-It’s often said that aluminum is a harder metal to weld than steel.
-And while it’s true that most welders start out by learning to weld steel before moving on to aluminum, it’s not entirely accurate to say that it’s harder.
-In general, welding aluminum is simply different, and requires a solid understanding of those differences in order to achieve a proper weld.
+It’s often said that aluminum is a more difficult metal to weld than steel.
+While it’s true that most welders start out by learning to weld steel before moving on to aluminum, it’s not entirely accurate to say that one is more difficult than the other.
+Welding aluminum is simply different, and it requires a solid understanding of these differences in order to achieve a proper weld.

 Challenges of Welding Aluminum

-As we’ve discussed at length in previous blogs, aluminum and steel each have distinct characteristics, and the welding process makes some of those differences even more obvious than they might otherwise be.
+As we’ve discussed at length in previous blogs, aluminum and steel each have distinct characteristics, and the welding process makes some of those differences even more apparent than they might otherwise be.

 One difference that stands out in particular is their thermal conductivity, or their ability to conduct heat.
-Because aluminum is considerably more heat conductive than steel, it also has a much lower melting point.
-However, when aluminum is exposed to oxygen it forms a layer of oxide that allows it to resist corrosion, which is helpful in many applications, but has an extremely high melting point, making it not just more heat resistant, but also highly resistant to corrosion.
+Because aluminum is considerably more heat conductive than steel, it has a much lower melting point.
+However, when aluminum is exposed to oxygen it forms a layer of aluminum oxide that has an extremely high melting point, making it not just more heat resistant, but also highly resistant to corrosion.
 A very clear understanding of how temperature affects aluminum is essential for skilled welders.

-The other big difference is the relative solubility of hydrogen in liquid aluminum, which can lead to the hydrogen bubbles that form during the liquid stage of welding becoming trapped.
-This can result in porosity in the finished welds.
-If a welder isn’t accustomed to working with aluminum, porosity can become a big problem, as they may not know how to address it properly.
+Another key difference involves the hydrogen’s solubility in liquid aluminum.
+This can lead to hydrogen bubbles forming during the liquid stage of the welding process and becoming trapped, resulting in porosity in the finished welds.
+If a welder isn’t accustomed to working with aluminum, porosity can become a big problem, and they may not know how to address it properly.
 Porosity can be mitigated by using a proper shielding gas, such as a helium/argon mixture, which protects the molten aluminum from hydrogen exposure.

-A Note on the Importance of Proper Filler Materials
+A Note on the Importance of Proper Welding Filler Materials

 About EVS Metal